neuefische/wd-flipped-classroom-curriculum/README.md

 ---

+Even with limited time, you can support us very well in this way:

+- `Accompany a team` during a session and e.g. work on individual exercises.
+- `Conduct reviews`
+  - either entire sessions or parts, e.g. only the session guide
+  - new challenges in neuefische/web-exercises

+---

+### Explanation of Tasks

 - `Reviews` are usually the "quickest" task, when you have an hour in between.
-- `Handouts` are usually the most time intensive, because we want them to be as complete as possible
+- `Handouts` are usually the most time intensive, because we want them to be as complete as possible.
-- `Challenges` are nice tasks when you feel comfortable with a topic or have experience with
+- `Challenges` are nice tasks when you feel comfortable with a topic or have experience with it.
-- `Session-guides` can in many cases take advantage of existing session material.
-Remember: One session should be a maximum of 45min, so think of which topics can be learned by reading the handout instead of discussing it during the session. exercises of this session. (of course they still need to be feasible).
+- `Session guides` can in many cases take advantage of existing session material.
+  - **Remember:** According to the new format, we want the students to spend more time with active learning than with listening to us, so think about which topics can be learned by reading the handout and doing the exercises instead of discussing them during the session (of course both still need to be feasible).
 - `quiz.md` files need to be copied from our old curriculum.
 You can find them in the session folder in the `web-pool-2022` repository.
 Make sure that the questions still fit the content of the session.
 If there is no quiz.md, or you work on a new session, just create a new quiz.md and add